My Career Advancement Account Frequently Asked Questions for Schools

 If schools have multiple campuses, does each campus have to be vetted?

-Yes.
-Each location and campus provides unique local information, including school official points of contact and programs of study.
-The vetting process should proceed quickly if main campuses and additional campuses share the same accreditation sources and status.
+Yes, each location and campus provide unique local information, including school official points of contact and programs of study.
 Schools and organizations with state or industry approvals must submit individual campus applications.
+AI Portal users can apply for a campus by accessing the AI Portal, select School, Profile, and Submit Campus Application.

 Which school officials can make a My Career Advancement Account Scholarship program participation decision?